goosst/wesite/content/posts/postbox_v2.md

     ```

-If everything is working, you should see periodic message of the distance beind broadcasted in your mqtt broker.
-(Example below put artificially fast.)
+If everything is working, you should see periodic message of the distance being broadcasted in your mqtt broker.
+(Example below with messages arriving artificially fast every three minutes.)

 ```
 xxx@tinkerboard:~$ mosquitto_sub -h localhost -t /sensor/ESP8266-6857171/# -u "username" -P "password" -v | ts